ronokdev/ronokdev.github.io/_posts/2023-10-07-howToUseChirpyRunAndDeploy.md

 ## Heading
 This is a content
 ```
-and if our local server is running, and we open our browser and hit this address `http://127.0.0.1:4000/`.
-We should see our first created blog post.
+If our local server is running, and we open our browser and hit this address `http://127.0.0.1:4000/`, we should see our first blog post.

 ![](/../assets/img/article_2/6.png)

-we can click on it, and it will show us the details
+We can click on it, and it will show us the details.

 ![](/../assets/img/article_2/7.png)